yushiangfu/study-notes/05-a-network.md

 ### read()

-Whenever the network interface hardware receives the packet, the driver triggers the NAPI mechanism which we will introduce later.
+The driver triggers the NAPI mechanism whenever the network interface hardware receives the packet.
-That mechanism eventually place the stripped packet onto the receive queue in TCP layer, waiting for the application to retrieve it.
+That mechanism eventually places the partially stripped packet onto the receive queue in the TCP layer.
+Every time users read, it triggers **tcp_recvmsg** and picks up the packet.

 ```
                      client                                                    server